--This is a single-frame thematic exhibit, the purpose of which is to both entertain and educate the viewer while at the same time following along a path to a particular end-point: a finished, appetizing product made with venison.

--Since the exhibit is presented in a recipe format, the pages follow the recipe's directions in their evolution, introducing each ingredient as it comes up as well as providing some historical background and facts for each.
-An alternative would have been to introduce the Whitetail first (as the main character/ingredient), however, this method tends to disrupt the continuity and flow of the story (recipe).

--Current exhibiting guidelines dictate that an exhibit should tell a story with a beginning and an end.
+- -This is a single-frame thematic exhibit with a purpose of both entertaining and educating the viewer while at the same time following along a path to a particular end-point: a finished, appetizing product made with venison. - -Since the exhibit is presented in a recipe format, the pages follow the recipe's instructions while introducing each ingredient as it comes into play as well as providing some historical background and facts for each.
+An alternative would have been to introduce the Whitetail first (as the main character/ingredient), however, this method tends to disrupt the continuity and flow of the story (recipe). - -Current exhibiting guidelines dictate that an exhibit should tell a story with a beginning and an end.
 An exhibit based upon a recipe is made to order for such a single frame presentation.